-- a) A Bench Minor and a Game Misconduct Penalty shall be imposed on any player or Team Official who throws a stick or any other object onto the playing surface from the player bench or penalty bench.
-If the player is not identified, then a Bench Minor shall be imposed. - b) A Major Penalty and a Game Misconduct Penalty shall be imposed on any player on the surface who throws the player's stick, of any part thereof or any other object, in any area except when such an act has been penalised by the award of a Penalty Shot on goal. - c) If, when the opposing goalkeeper has been removed from the floor (i.e. legally substituted) and the attacking player has no defending player to pass and has a chance to score on an open net, a goal shall be awarded to the attacking side.
+- a) A Minor Penalty or at the discretion of the Referee, a Major Penalty and a Game Misconduct Penalty, shall be imposed on a player who throws their stick while on the playing surface, except when such an act has been penalised by the award of a Penalty Shot under rule 6.4.36. - b) A Bench Minor and a Game Misconduct Penalty shall be imposed on any player or Team Official who throws a stick or any other object onto the playing surface from the player bench or penalty bench.
+If the player is not identified, then a Bench Minor shall be imposed. - c) A Major Penalty and a Game Misconduct Penalty shall be imposed on any player who throws the player's stick, of any part thereof or any other object, outside the playing area.